Troyanovsky/UXerToolbox/README.md

  - Allows users to choose two fonts available from [Google Fonts](https://fonts.google.com/) and display some user-inputted characters side-by-side.
  - Uses webfont loader to dynamically load chosen fonts from Google Fonts.

+**Palette Extractor**

+ - Allows users to upload an image and extract a color palette with 10 colors from it.
+ - The image is not saved anywhere.